adrien-nf/git-report-web/README.md

 <div align="center">
 	<a href="https://git-report.com/"><img width="192" src="https://raw.githubusercontent.com/adrien-nf/git-report-web/master/public/logo192.png" alt="GitReport"></a>
 	<br/>
 This is the front-end repository.
-You may want to visit the <a href="https://github.com/nathangobinet/git-report-api">back-end repository.
+You may want to visit the <a href="https://github.com/nathangobinet/git-report-api">back-end repository</a>.
 </div>

 # GitReport

-GitReport is a web app that allows for an easy report generation from your git commits.
+<a href="https://git-report.com/">GitReport</a> is a web app that allows for an easy report generation from your git commits.

 ## Demo